-*Passports: Students need to have their passports in hand in order to apply for the visa.
+Passports: Students need to have their passports in hand in order to apply for the visa by March 15.
 All students should apply for their passports as soon as possible before the application deadline of March 1.
-Students will need passports in hand by March 15.
 Processing takes up to 2 months, so start early.
-If you need to apply and have less than 2 months until March 15, please contact Carissa Hoitenga at email@example.com to discuss if you will need to expedite your passport application.
+If you need to apply and have less than 2 months until March 15, please contact Elizabeth Langston at E.Langston@memphis.edu to discuss if you will need to expedite your passport application.

 $350 application fee